Egress Gateways with TLS Origination

 • Setup Istio by following the instructions in the Installation guide.

-• Start the sleep sample which will be used as a test source for external calls.
+• Start the curl sample which will be used as a test source for external calls.

 If you have enabled automatic sidecar injection, do